Amerimed SOP

 The states in which Amerimed operates do not have any laws identifying what voluntary deductions may be made from employees’ paychecks.

-The states in which Amerimed operates do not specifically require employees to provide written consent prior to any deduction, but Amerimed’s policy is to obtain written notification of any deductions outside of those required by law.
+The states in which Amerimed operates do not specifically require employees to provide written consent prior to any deduction, but Amerimed’s policy is to provide written notification of any deductions outside of those required by law.